Blinds are eyes.

 Who does not love staring?

-(Show me one who denies it,
+(Show me one who is a denier,

 and I’ll show you a liar.